 Same as short term.

 We don't need much living space, a one bedroom plus is great.
 We do have some farming equipment ( shovels, rakes, chicken plucker, etc ) that would fit nicely in a shed or garage/shop or barn.
-We would like to keep our 14 laying hens so can build or repurpose a coop for them.

 We are all a part of the human race living together on this great earth.
 Diverse just means different and we're all different from each other.
 That is life.